-Inaccurate descriptions, inconsistent and conflicting surveyor reports and title issues can pop up at any time during a commercial real estate transaction, are you prepared to confidently navigate through them?
+Inaccurate descriptions, inconsistent and conflicting surveyor reports and title issues can pop up at any time during a commercial real estate transaction - are you prepared to confidently navigate through them?
 Dotting all your i's and proactively handling issues that arise to prevent future disputes can eliminate many potential hurdles and save both you and your client time and money.
 In this unique toolkit designed specifically for real estate attorneys, you'll gain real-world insight from professionals who have worked in the field, have hands-on experience and know what challenges you'll face.
-Catch problems and errors before property changes hands, and gain the technical skills you need - register today!
+Catch problems and errors before property changes hands, and gain the technical skills you need - order today!

 - Gain technical knowledge on surveys, legal descriptions and title insurance.

 - Analyze perimeter, strip, area, township and range legal descriptions and learn to plat complex tracts of land in metes and bounds to avoid future disputes.

 - Identify challenges with zoning, restrictions and encroachments on a survey; how they affect the title; and what you can do to fix the problem.

 - Examine the title commitment and various conditions, exclusions and exceptions.

 - Get up-to-speed on the ALTA/NSPS land title survey standards.

 - Learn what your obligation is in regard to disclosure of defects on property and the ethical ramifications defects pose.

 - Find out how to handle missing markers and changed physical features.